ipdk-io/stratum-deps/docs/make-host-deps.rst

 Options
 -------

-``--config``
-  Configures CMake but does not build the dependencies.
-  Can be used to verify the parameter settings that will be used.

 ``--cxx=STD``
   C++ standard to be used by the compiler (11, 14, 17).
   Specifies the value of the ``CXX_STANDARD`` listfile variable.